AndreiBarsan/CarND-LaneLines-P1/writeup.md

      previous step to the full left and right lane markers.
 This function was heavily modified from the original template, and consists of the following
      steps:

-        a) Partition the raw line segments into two bins, one for the left lane and one for the right one, based on the expected slopes of the given lines.
+        1. Partition the raw line segments into two bins, one for the left lane and one for the right one, based on the expected slopes of the given lines.
 They are +30 degrees for the right lane, and -35 degrees for the left one.
 The function allows for quite a bit of variance around those values, for robustness, but still discards clear outliers.
-        b) For the left and right sides separately, RANSAC is used to fit a "mother-line" to the multiple separate segments.
+        2. For the left and right sides separately, RANSAC is used to fit a "mother-line" to the multiple separate segments.
 The Python package `scikit-learn` has been used for this.
 The choice of RANSAC is motivated by the algorithm's robustness to outliers, which may creep up due to, e.g., shadows on the road, or other cars.
-        c) After the two main line equations are obtained, they are rendered onto a copy of the input frame.
+        3. After the two main line equations are obtained, they are rendered onto a copy of the input frame.

 No thresholding was used, as it proved to decrease the overall accuracy of the